wandb/davis-contest/README.md

 method.
 See the code in the starter notebooks and repository for examples.

-## Prizes

-The prizes will be online retail gift certificates.
-For winners inside the United States, this will be an Amazon gift card.

-- First prize - $1000 gift certificate
-- Second prize - $300 gift certificate
-- Third prize - $200 gift certificate

 ## Timeline

 - Feburary 16 - Contest announced, training phase begins, public leaderboard opens